DrewNaylor/UXL-Launcher/docs/readmes/readme-v3.4-rc1.txt

 If you are reading this in Notepad or another text editor, it displays best in Word Wrap view.
 Click on Format>Word Wrap on the top bar.
 Notepad++ users will find it under View>Word wrap.

-UXL Launcher - Unified eXecutable Launcher -- Version 3.3 Release Candidate 1 - Codename "More Forms and Seven Years Ago" -- 7/12/2020 (MM/DD/YYYY).
+UXL Launcher - Unified eXecutable Launcher -- Version 3.4 Release Candidate 1 - Codename "Changeth Arrangeth" -- 10/6/2020 (MM/DD/YYYY).

 If you have any trouble, you might be able to find an answer on the wiki.
 It's linked at the end of this readme file.
 If not, you can submit a bug report at the "Report a problem" link at the end of this readme file.
 Your report will be labeled by the developers accordingly in a reasonable amount of time.

-You can use Windows PowerShell to confirm the hash of the main UXL Launcher EXE file by running Get-FileHash .\UXL-Launcher.exe -Algorithm SHA256 in the folder you extracted the archive to and comparing the output to my sum listed below.
+You can use Windows PowerShell to confirm the hash of the main UXL Launcher EXE file by running "Get-FileHash .\UXL-Launcher.exe -Algorithm SHA256" in the folder you extracted the archive to and comparing the output to my sum listed below.
 HowToGeek has a nice article on this: https://www.howtogeek.com/67241/htg-explains-what-are-md5-sha-1-hashes-and-how-do-i-check-them/ , but the Windows section is a bit further down on the page.

+7-Zip also has a way to check file hashes in the "CRC SHA" dropdown in the file context menu.
+This project is not associated with 7-Zip.

+To check the hash for other files, replace "UXL-Launcher.exe" with the appropriate file.

 SHA-256 sum for "UXL-Launcher.exe" in the archive:
-C91B7E558C5F2C5C47055D1ECD93275FE09BC58CC27C2F6C8D5825643D7829AA
+3FDB90F24EBFD512AE39436EE6A038E0D2954BE9FA5C996DB7CB7AEFA617CF15

+SHA-256 sum for "lib\libscrollswitchtabs.dll" in the archive:
+423A65849280D1F9665AD03094DD8648482E889CD4FA0F7AA4CA7AE8F087C7A7

+SHA-256 sum for "UXL-Launcher.exe.config" in the archive:
+6893BB5389DA7FFB63961CA35B4C7892B627181894F20950D93149277114CB7D

 ----------------